Loading screen

 A loading screen is a screen shown by a computer program, very often a video game, while the program is loading (moving program data from the disk to RAM) or initializing.

 In early video games, the loading screen was also a chance for graphic artists to be creative without the technical limitations often required for the in-game graphics.
 Drawing utilities were also limited during this period.
 Melbourne Draw, one of the few 8-bit screen utilities with a zoom function, was one program of choice for artists.

-While loading screens remain commonplace in video games, background loading is now used in many games, especially open world titles, to eliminate loading screens while traversing normally through the game, making them appear only when "teleporting" farther than the load distance (e.g. using warps or fast travel) or moving faster than the game can load.
+While loading screens remain commonplace in video games, background loading is now used in many games, especially open world titles, to eliminate loading screens while traversing normally through the game, making them appear only when "teleporting" further than the load distance (e.g. using warps or fast travel) or moving faster than the game can load.

 Loading times

-Loading screens that disguise the length of time that a program takes to load were common when computer games were loaded from cassette tape, a process which could take five minutes or more.
-Nowadays, most games are downloaded digitally, and therefore loaded off the hard drive meaning faster load times; however, some games are also loaded off of an optical disc, faster than previous magnetic media, but still include loading screens to disguise the amount of time taken to initialize the game in RAM.
+Loading screens that disguise the length of time a program takes to load were common when computer games were loaded from a cassette tape, a process which could take five minutes or more.
+Nowadays, most games are downloaded digitally, and therefore loaded off the hard drive meaning faster load times.
+However, some games are also loaded off of an optical disc, quicker than previous magnetic media, but still include loading screens to disguise the amount of time taken to initialize the game in RAM.

-Because the loading screen data itself needs to be read from the media, it actually can increase the overall loading time.
+Since the loading screen data itself needs to be read from the media, it actually can increase the overall loading time.
 For example, with a ZX Spectrum game, the screen data takes up 6 kilobytes, representing an increase in loading time of about 13% over the same game without a loading screen.
 Recently, however, more powerful hardware has significantly diminished this effect.